-The descriptive analysis such as percentages and central tendencies such as (means, mode), and dispersion (standard deviation) were used to explore the programmes most cherished by the youth in the media.
-Relative Importance Index (RII) was used to identify specific role of media content in promoting social vices.
-Structural Equation Modeling (SEM) was used to model the factors that influence youth to become addicted to profane media content for better inference.
+The descriptive analysis, such as percentages and central tendencies (means, mode) and dispersion (standard deviation), was used to explore the programs most cherished by the youth in the media.
+We used the Relative Importance Index (RII) to pinpoint the specific role of media content in fostering social vices.
+We used Structural Equation Modeling (SEM) to model the factors that lead youth to develop an addiction to profane media content, enabling better inference.